aknostic/keit/README.md

 - For example, [AWS](https://sustainability.aboutamazon.com/products-services/aws-cloud) in Ireland reports a very low PUE of 1.10
 - For example, [GCP](https://www.google.com/about/datacenters/efficiency/) in Ireland reports even lower PUE of 1.08
 - [Azure](https://azure.microsoft.com/en-us/blog/how-microsoft-measures-datacenter-water-and-energy-use-to-improve-azure-cloud-sustainability/) reports a PUE of 1.185 in Europe
-- Scaleway reports a PUE of 1.37
+- [Scaleway](https://www.scaleway.com/en/environmental-leadership/) reports a PUE of 1.37
-- And so on...
+- And so on, look for your provider published value on PUE, of if not available ask them for it.

 ### Get embodied emissions